Goswell Road: Notable premises

 The main campus of the university centres takes up a set of back streets, many broad and pedestrianised, west, including the large semi-garden public square, Northampton Square.

 DB Cargo UK's headquarters is a building that is a merger of numbers, № 310.

 A shop of the road in the 1840s was the first shop of baker and confectioner Tom Smith (1823–1869) where he popularised, and may have "invented", the Christmas cracker.

-Buses

-London Bus routes serving the street: